Canonical Decompositions of 3-Connected Graphs: Overview of this chapter

 Similarly as is common for separations~\cite{DiestelBookCurrent}, we define a partial ordering on the mixed-separations of any graph by letting $(A,B)\le (C,D)$ if and only if $A\se C$ and $B\supseteq D$.
 Two mixed-separations $(A,B)$ and~$(C,D)$ are \emph{nested}~if, after possibly switching the name $A$ with~$B$ or the name $C$ with~$D$, we have $A\se C$ and~$B\supseteq D$.
 If two mixed-separations are not nested, they \emph{cross}.
 A set of mixed-separations is \emph{nested} if its elements are pairwise nested.

 \begin{dfn}[Totally nested] A tri-separation of~$G$ is \emph{totally nested} if it is nested with every tri-separation of~$G$. \end{dfn}

-\begin{eg} Every two nontrivial tri-separations in the 4-wheel, as found in~\autoref{WheelExample}, are crossing; see~\autoref{fig:4wheel}.
+\begin{eg} Every nontrivial tri-separation in the 4-wheel, as found in~\autoref{WheelExample}, is crossed by another nontrivial tri-separation; see~\autoref{fig:4wheel}.
 By contrast, every 3-cut with both sides of size at least two in a 3-connected graph determines a totally-nested nontrivial tri-separation (we will see this in \autoref{3cutsAreNested}). \end{eg}

 A graph~$G$ is \emph{internally 4-connected} if it is 3-connected, every 3-separation of~$G$ has a side that induces a claw, and $G\notin\{ K_4,K_{3,3}\}$.
 Internally 4-connected graphs are quasi 4-connected.